Forcible Entry Act 1588

-The Forcible Entry Act 1588 (31 Eliz 1 c 11) was an Act of the Parliament of the Kingdom of England.
+The Forcible Entry Act 1588 (31 Eliz.
+1. c.
+11) was an act of the Parliament of the Kingdom of England.

-Its purpose was to prevent the avoidance of the proviso to the Forcible Entry Act 1429.
+Its purpose was to prevent the avoidance of the proviso to the Forcible Entry Act 1429 (8 Hen.
+6. c.
+9).
 It provided that no restitution was to be made on an indictment for forcible entry against parties who had been in possession of the land for three years or more.
 It further provided that the fact of three or more years possession could be alleged in stay of restitution, on penalty of payment of costs if that fact was not proved.

+Subsequent developments

+The whole act was repealed by sections 13(2)(d) and 65(5), and schedule 13 to, the Criminal Law Act 1977.